betheden/hebrew-grammar/content/infinitive_absolute.rst

 Function
 --------

-The infinitive absolute can express the following range of meanings.
+The Infinitive Absolute can express the following range of meanings.

 Expresses intensity or certainty of verbal action
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In most cases, the infinitive absolute is paired with a finite verb of the same root.
+In most cases, the Infinitive Absolute is paired with a finite verb of the same root.
 When used in this way, the infinitive absolute functions adverbially, either certifying or intensifying the action of the main verb, depending on the context.
-Normally the infinitive absolute precedes the main verb, except with :ref:`verb_imperative` and
+Normally an infinitive absolute precedes the main verb, except with :ref:`Imperative<verb_imperative>` verbs and with
-:ref:`participle_active`;
+:ref:`participles<participle_active>`;
-in those cases, the infinitive absolute follows.
+in those cases, an infinitive absolute follows.

-The following example shows the infinitive absolute expressing intensity of action.
+The following example shows an infinitive absolute expressing intensity of action.

 .. csv-table:: Example: GEN 2:16